-The Novel of French Canada
+The Novel of French Canada 0.5 unit

 Selected novels by French Canadian novelists are studied as an art form and as a mirror of society.
 Assignments include literary criticism, essays, oral presentations and discussion.
 Note: Students who have received credit for French 406 and 407 may not take this course for credit.
 (Also listed under Canadian Studies)